Father-Focused, Family-First,

 Why Is Establishing Paternity Important?

-On the other hand, if you’ve been told you owe child support for a child you suspect is not biologically yours, paternity testing can resolve this issue.
-Without it, you could end up being held financially responsible for a child that another man should be paying for.
+If you’re being asked to pay child support for a child you suspect isn’t biologically yours, paternity testing can clarify the situation.
+Without it, you may be held financially responsible for a child who isn’t yours.

 How Can You Establish Paternity in Minnesota?